jks-prv/5370_proc/docs/READ_ME.unwrapped.txt

-[edited 27-feb-2014]
+[edited 6-oct-2014]

 This document describes the HP 5370 processor replacement board project.

 Version 3.x uses an inexpensive BeagleBone Black (BBB) single-board computer as the host for the 5370 application code (app).
-The BBB runs Angstrom Linux from the 2GB on-board eMMC flash memory.
+The BBB runs Linux from the on-board eMMC flash memory, either the Angstrom distribution on the rev B BBBs with 2GB of eMMC or Debian on the rev C BBBs with 4GB of eMMC.

 QUICK START